 Then there's how a provider's traffic management and fair use policies can affect our online experience, depending on the kind of activities we indulge in when we're online - but we can at least look into these, and try to pick a provider whose policy best suits us.

 Gamers and those with serious upload and download habits will find themselves limited by throttling and soft limits, even on some of the broadband deals that would most seem to appeal to them.

 Speed does have a bearing on this - those with the fastest connections do tend to get through more data per month - but even so, more of us are becoming data hogs.

 Ofcom's annual Connected Nations reports show a huge leap in average data consumption every year - from 58GB a month in 2014 up to 82GB per month in 2015, and a massive 132GB a month in 2016 - and they show a distinct correlation between increasing data consumption and higher connection speeds.

 There's more danger for uploaders than downloaders - not just gamers, but VoIP users and those who make video calls, for example - and there's more on the various providers' traffic management and fair use policies in our full guide here.

-Broadband customer service is also a major concern for many, more even than speed - and we've an assessment of the best and worst providers available here.
+Before we finish, it's also worth mentioning that broadband customer service is also a major concern for many customers, sometimes even more than speed is - and we've an assessment of the best and worst providers available here.